mkarner07/mkarner07.github.io/_posts/2023/2023-12-07-In-the-Realm-of-Thought.md

 - Part 2: [The Psychology of Choice: Understanding How Heuristics Shape Decision-Making]({% post_url 2023-12-10-The-Psychology-of-Choice %})
 - Part 3: [9 Learnings from “Thinking, Fast and Slow” You Can Apply in Your Day-to-Day Life]({% post_url 2023-12-14-9-Learnings-from-Thinking-Fast-and-Slow %})

-In this initial segment, my goal is to introduce the model Daniel Kahnemann employs to describe our thinking process and provide a condensed summary of the cognitive biases and heuristics outlined in "Thinking, Fast and Slow.”
+In this initial segment, my goal is to introduce the model Daniel Kahneman employs to describe our thinking process and provide a condensed summary of the cognitive biases and heuristics outlined in "Thinking, Fast and Slow.”

-In this initial segment, my goal is to introduce the model Daniel Kahnemann employs to describe our thinking process and provide a condensed summary of the cognitive biases and heuristics outlined in "Thinking, Fast and Slow.”
+In this initial segment, my goal is to introduce the model Daniel Kahneman employs to describe our thinking process and provide a condensed summary of the cognitive biases and heuristics outlined in "Thinking, Fast and Slow.”

 ## The Two Systems: Fast & Slow

-Daniel Kahnemann distinguishes System 1 and System 2 - both used in different circumstances.
+Daniel Kahneman distinguishes System 1 and System 2 - both used in different circumstances.

 - System 1 is the fast system (intuition, automated actions, ...).
 - System 2 is the slow system (causal thinking, method applications, arithmetic, ...).

 We need both systems.
 While System 1 is fast, it is not very accurate and leads us to make cognitive errors.
-Daniel Kahnemann mentions one example to showcase this effect.
+Daniel Kahneman mentions one example to showcase this effect.
 If you want to try it yourself, try not to think too much and just answer intuitively:

 > A tennis racket and a ball together cost 110.
 The tennis racket costs 100 more than the ball.
 How much does the ball cost?
 >